Last Updated on May 17, 2022

 You can never have enough packing lists to cross-reference to make sure you’ve got everything!

-The top things you’ll surely need for summer in Italy are:
+The top things you’ll surely need for a summer holiday in Italy are:

 - Swim Cover-Up